My Role

 Survey Ratings

-The survey ratings of key points in the test prototype revealed favorable in the areas of ease of use, level of understanding of the content, and clarity of the task being assigned to them.
+The survey ratings of key points in the test prototype were favorable in the areas of ease of use, level of understanding of the content, and clarity of the task being assigned to them.

 Opportunities for Improvement